thomcorley/grubdaily_jekyll/_posts/2018-03-12-banana-bread.md

 Neglected bananas are a sorry sight.
 I had three of them in my fruit bowl this morning and they were at an advanced  stage of ripeness; way past speckly-brown, they were _completely_ black, and were beginning to go moldy on the outside.
 I was about to throw them in the bin, but out of curiosity I peeled one open to have a look, and it seemed fine, if a bit sticky and caramelised.
 They would be perfect for banana bread.

 I'm quite particular when it comes to bananas as a snack; for me, they must be only just ripe; the greenness gone but still slightly firm inside.
 That's a perfect banana.
 When a banana passes this stage, I'm pretty disinclined to peel it open for a snack.
-I think subconsciously I know I can make banana bread if I wait for it to go soft sticky, and overripe fruit, and it doesn't have to go to waste!
+I think subconsciously I know I can make banana bread if I wait for it to go soft sticky, and overripe, and it doesn't have to go to waste!
 I'll admit; I actually prefer banana bread to a banana on its own.
 It's not quite as healthy, I know, but that's rarely a priority for me.
 It _tastes_ better, and that's what really counts.

 ---
 * 125g salted butter